-The Ouline Business Case is important because projects will only deliver their intended outputs and benefits if they are properly scoped, planned and cost justified from the outset.
-Preparing a Project Business Case using the five case model provides decision makers and stakeholders with a proven framework for structured ‘thinking’ and assurance that the project:
+The Outline Business Case is important because projects will only deliver their intended outputs and benefits if they are properly scoped, planned and cost-justified from the outset.
+Preparing a Project Business Case using the five case model provides decision-makers and stakeholders with a proven framework for structured ‘thinking’ and assurance that the project:

-An Outline Business Case (OBC) sets out the preliminary thoughts regarding a proposed project.
+An Outline Business Case (OBC) sets out preliminary thoughts regarding a proposed project.
 It should contain the information needed to help the institution make decisions regarding the adoption of the project.
 It should state envisaged outcomes, benefits and potential risks associated with the proposal.
-A well written OBC will help the decision makers to make the right decisions regarding which projects to support or reject and to achieve value for money over the whole life of the project – the Financial dimension of the Whole Life Costing model you can calculate the likely total cost of funding and generate outline cash flow statements covering the project’s life.
+A well written OBC will help the decision-makers to make the right decisions regarding which projects to support or reject.
+Also, it can help to achieve value for money over the whole life of the project.
+The Financial dimension of the Whole Life Costing model you can calculate; the likely total cost of funding and generate outline cash flow statements covering the project’s life.

-Initially the OBC may be a fairly ‘conceptual’ document, however, as time passes and, hopefully, support for the project increases, the OBC will be revised into a much more robust Business Case that eventually becomes the blueprint for the investment decision.
+Initially, the OBC may be a fairly ‘conceptual’ document.
+However, as time passes and supports for the project increases; the OBC will be revised into a much more robust Business Case.
+This will eventually become the blueprint for the investment decision.